-A quesadilla is like the perfect little Mexican sandwich, and they come in all different variations, from cheese to chicken to steak to veggie.
-If you can stuff it in between a layer of flour tortillas along with some melty cheese and cook it on the stovetop, it’s pretty much a quesadilla.
+A quesadilla is like the perfect little Mexican sandwich, and they come in all different variations, from cheese to chicken to veggie to steak quesadillas.
+If you can stuff it in between a layer of flour tortillas along with some melty cheese and cook it on the stovetop, it's pretty much a quesadilla.

 The filling possibilities are practically endless and you might find it easy to allow your imagination to run wild.
 Just be sure to make a pitstop at the pulled pork quesadilla, because this one should not be overlooked.

 - Pulled Pork

 - Red Onion (Optional)

 Pulled Pork Quesadillas start like any traditional quesadilla -- with flour tortillas.
 Not corn tortillas.
 You'll want to use a standard, 8" tortilla.
 And, of course, you can't have a Pulled Pork Quesadilla without the pulled pork.

 These quesadillas are perfect for using up leftover pulled pork.
 For this recipe, I prefer to use this Slow Cooker BBQ Pulled Pork.
 This particular pulled pork recipe begins with a quick and easy concentrated BBQ sauce/rub that infiltrates ever bit of the pork and is extremely flavorful.

 For another delicious pork recipe, be sure to check out our smoked pork chops as well.